Is Your Employer Deducting Both PF Contributions from Your Salary? Let's Discuss!

 Dear members,

-2 - Gross Salary (containing employer's contributions towards PF, ESI, PT, Annual Bonus etc.).
+2 - Gross Salary (containing employer's contributions towards PF, ESI, PT, Annual Bonus, etc.).

-While processing the salary if No. 1 salary is considered than employer PF contribution should not be deducted, but if the gross salary processed as per 2, than employer PF Contribution can be deducted.
+While processing the salary, if No. 1 salary is considered, then employer PF contribution should not be deducted.
+However, if the gross salary is processed as per No. 2, then employer PF Contribution can be deducted.
+I would like to give the proper breakup of your CTC and details of your monthly salary so that fellow members can provide correct and desirable comments on it.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute